tirem/HXUI/partylist-performance-analysis.md

 ---

-## Status: PENDING FIXES
+## Status: FIXES IMPLEMENTED

-Critical and high-priority bottlenecks have been identified.
-See "Recommended Fix Priority" section below.
+Phase 1 and Phase 2 optimizations have been implemented.
+See "Implemented Changes" section at the bottom.

 ---